smooks/smooks/smooks-examples/README.txt

 All of the examples are built and run in the same way:

-To Build: "mvn clean install"
-To Run:   "mvn exec:java"
+To Build: "mvn -s [path to settings.xml file in examples root] clean install" To Run:   "mvn exec:java"

 Online Documentation: